osgi/design/rfcs/rfc0193/next/cdi-3-osgi-model-encoding.md

 Component Context it stands a reasonable chance to discover a matching object.

 As dependency injection progresses it will hit synthetic beans that will turn to the current Component Context for suitable objects.
-The Reference synthetic beans will always find a suitable because at initialization time they have caused each Component Model that reached them to include an identical Reference Model.
+The Reference synthetic beans will always find a suitable object because at initialization time they have caused each Component Model that reached them to include a Reference Model that will satisfy them.
 Configuration Beans do not add Configuration Models to the currently built Component Model.
 Configuration Models are only added by the Entry Beans of the Component.
-Configuration synthetic beans must therefore be compatible with the Configuration Models of all Component Models that can reach them.
+Configuration Beans must therefore be compatible with the Configurations of all Components that can reach them.
 This may not always be verifiable at initialization time.
+I.e. comparing a Configuration Model to a Configuration synthetic Bean may not always provide meaningful information if the Configuration agrees with the Configuration Bean.

 # 1.1 Declaring Components
 Entry beans: